Follow these tips to manage your property insurance costs and always work with an agent who is looking out for your best interest as an investor.

 Most insurance companies want to see photos of the property before giving the cost of the insurance.
 Many companies offer higher pricing or refuse to insure the property due to how the property presents itself on the exterior.
 Big negatives include: peeling paint, damage/deteriorating siding, some or all of the roof being in bad shape, garbage in hallways or outside the building, lack of handrails, Etc.

-7. ASK ABOUT OTHER DISCOUNTS:
+7. ASK ABOUT OTHER DISCOUNTS

 A number of discounts may be offered by companies as we mentioned, but they may not offer the same discount or the same amount of discount in all states.
 You must ask your broker or company representative about any discounts available.
 Nothing is automatic.
 Shop, compare and ask.
 Insurance knowledge can be powerful.
 Be informed.

-8. REQUIRE ALL TENANTS TO CARRY RENTERS INSURANCE:
+8. REQUIRE ALL TENANTS TO CARRY RENTERS INSURANCE

 Many rental property owners have a clause in their lease requiring the tenant to carry renters insurance.
 While this is a plus for them it also helps you save money in the long run.
 Tenants do dumb things and often those dumb things are forced into being covered by your insurance policy, all because the tenant didn’t carry renters insurance.
 If they do carry renters insurance, their policy will pay for many liability and property losses on your premises.
 The less claims that you have the lower your cost of insurance.
+If you don’t want the hassle of ensuring your tenant’s renters policy is in force, check out our Tenant Protector Plan.